 CII Diploma in Regulated Financial Planning Exams

-The Chartered Insurance Institute (CII) Diploma in Regulated Financial Planning covers the six required subject areas as specified by the Financial Services Authority (FSA) and the Financial Services Skills Council (FSSC).
-This is a Qualifications and Credit Framework (QCF)-approved Level 4 qualification, meaning it satisfies the minimum standard requirements for financial advisers and planners.
+The Chartered Insurance Institute (CII) Diploma in Regulated Financial Planning covers the six required subject areas as specified by the Financial Conduct Authority (FCA).
+This is a Regulated Qualifications Framework (RQF) approved Level 4 qualification, meaning it satisfies the minimum standard requirements for financial advisers.
 To achieve the CII Diploma, you need to successfully complete all six of the following units.
 Note that some individuals may be exempt from some units depending upon previous qualifications.

 - R01 – Financial Services, Regulation and Ethics

 The first five units can be completed in any order, but R06 should ideally be left to the end, as this unit draws on skills gained in the previous five units.

 The CII Diploma in Regulated Financial Planning allows candidates to work as a financial adviser or planner.
 This may involve providing investment advice, pension planning and life insurance.
 In general, there are three types of financial adviser: independent financial advisers (IFA), who can advise on the products of any company and are required by law to give clients the most suitable advice for their particular circumstances; tied advisers, who work exclusively for one organisation, such as a bank or building society; and multi-tied advisers, who are authorised to sell the products of several companies.